zeskeertwee/vach/README.md

 assert_eq!(archive.fetch("d3")?.data.as_slice(), data_3);
 ```

 > For more information on how to use the library, read the documentation.
-[Always read the documentation!](https://youtu.be/TUE_HSgQiG0?t=91) And pass by the examples folder (not yet implemented).
+[Always read the documentation!](https://youtu.be/TUE_HSgQiG0?t=91) or read the tests, they offer great insight into how the crate works.

 ---